 If you are looking for a loan above $5 million you may have to look to a portfolio lender that offers super jumbo home loans.
 Be sure to consult with your licensed mortgage advisor for your best option.

-What are the next steps once you get pre-approved for a Jumbo Loan
+Next steps after you get pre-approved for a jumbo loan

 At least two years of employment with the same employer